Priyaljalan/Data-Enthusiasts-/README.md

 The required packages can be installed using: pip install -r requirements.txt

 After installing the dependencies, users should open the Jupyter notebook and run all notebook cells sequentially.
 The notebook contains all Python code required for:
-  1. loading the datasets
+  1. Loading the datasets
-  2. assessing data quality
+  2. Assessing data quality
-  3. cleaning and preprocessing the data
+  3. Cleaning and preprocessing the data
-  4. integrating the datasets
+  4. Integrating the datasets
-  5. calculating financial metrics
+  5. Calculating financial metrics
-  6. generating visualizations
+  6. Generating visualizations

 The notebook includes several preprocessing and integration steps.
 Date columns from both datasets were standardized into a consistent datetime format before integration.
 Missing values within the Treasury Yield dataset were handled using forward fill methods to maintain continuity in the time-series analysis.
 The datasets were then merged using the “Date” column to create a single analytical dataset.
-The notebook also calculates several financial metrics including:
+The notebook also calculates several financial metrics, including:
   1. Daily percentage returns
   2. Cumulative returns
   3. Standard deviation